 How To Paint Upholstery In Five Easy Steps

 1 – Choose your Piece!
 Keep in mind that when you paint upholstery, you are changing the color… not the texture!
 For example, if you choose a piece that has a floral texture, you’re still gonna see it the flower outline.
-Check out the video at the end of this post… you’ll see that my ottoman has a completely new color, but you can still see the original herringbone pattern.
+Check out the before & after at the end of this post… you’ll see that my ottoman has a completely new color, but you can still see the original herringbone pattern.

 2 – Give your piece a few good punches and a good dust to make sure it’s as clean as possible.
 No need to wash it or give it a deep clean, you just want to make sure there are no fluffs or extra dust that will get stuck in the paint and show.